gordonb3/tuyapp/README.md

 This project is heavily based on jasonacox's Python based tinytuya project.
 Reason for redeveloping this in C++ is that Python is quite heavy on resources and that does not suit well with embedded machines.
 Also since Tuya devices from various generations do not share a common protocol there is fairly little point in trying to fit all the different protocols into a single class.
 If you select the wrong protocol the device will simply not respond at all and therefore this library aims to have a separate class for each of the supported protocols.

-Currently the supported protocol is limited to version 3.3 as this happens to match all the devices I own myself.
+Current verified protocol versions are 3.3 and 3.4.
 At user request I have added a class for protocol version 3.1, however this is still in the experimental phase.

 ## Examples